Bomb Hoaxer Jailed for Threatening Heathrow, St Pancras and Scotland Yard

-On 5 May, Fisher contacted the Metropolitan Police three times, claiming bombs had been planted at Heathrow Airport, St Pancras railway station, and Scotland Yard.
-He also called West Midlands Police alleging a bomb was at Birmingham Airport, and contacted Leicestershire Police to report a device at a London hotel.
+On 5 May alone, Fisher rang the Metropolitan Police three times, naming Heathrow Airport, St Pancras railway station, and Scotland Yard as bomb targets.
+He also called West Midlands Police to allege a bomb was at Birmingham Airport and warned Leicestershire Police about a device in a London hotel.

-Fisher’s threats extended to regional targets, including two calls to Lincolnshire Police stating he intended to blow up pubs in Boston and Lincoln, and a call to Humberside Police about a bomb at a Hull police station.
+His bomb threats weren’t just limited to big cities.
+Fisher made multiple calls to regional police forces, including two to Lincolnshire Police threatening to blow up pubs in Boston and Lincoln, and another to Humberside Police claiming a bomb was at a Hull police station.

-He pleaded guilty at Leicester Magistrates’ Court on 7 May to:
+Fisher pleaded guilty at leicester/" title="Leicester" data-wpil-keyword-link="linked">Leicester Magistrates’ Court on 7 May to:

-• Eight counts of a bomb hoax – communicating false information.
+• Eight counts of bomb hoax – communicating false information

-At Leicester Crown Court yesterday (Monday 11 August), Fisher was sentenced to five years and two months’ imprisonment.
+On Monday 11 August, Leicester Crown Court sentenced him to five years and two months in prison.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.